-Always store all your flying equipment in a dry room, protected from the direct heat.
+Always store all your flying equipment in a dry room, protected from direct heat.
 Your wing should be dry before being packed away.
-Heat and humidity are the worst factors in damaging your glider.
-(Storing a damp glider in your car under the sun would be terrible for example).
+Moisture, heat and humidity are the worst elements for damaging your glider.
+Storing a damp glider in your car under the sun would be terrible for example.

-Dry your wing preferably out of the sun, in the wind.
+If you land in salt water, you must first rinse it thoroughly with clean fresh water.
+Dry the wing completely, preferably out of the sun, in the wind.
 Never use a hair dryer, etc.